-To prepare students to specifically enter the San Francisco State BSN nursing program at Cañada, students will need to complete BIOL 240/250/260, general chemistry (CHEM 410 or 210 or 192), statistics (MATH 200), ENG 100, COMM 110 (or other oral communication class), PHIL 103 (or other critical thinking class), nutrition (BIOL 310) and PSYC 100.
-Courses not required for application but required for licensure and preparation for upper division course work include one of the following ANTH 125/350/110 or SOCI 100.
+To prepare students to specifically enter the San Francisco State BSN nursing program at Cañada, students will need to complete BIOL 240/250/260, general chemistry (CHEM 410 or 210 or 192), Statistics (MATH 200), ENGL 100, COMM 110 (or other oral communication class), and PHIL 103 (or other critical thinking class).
+Courses not required for application but required for licensure and preparation for upper division course work include the following: PSYC 100 or 200 and ENGL 110 or 165.
 Students should have no more than 1 pre-requisite in progress at the time of application.